aleiferis/HandsOnAI/README.md

 All these parameters are considered as regressors in the Prophet model, meaning they help the model understand patterns and improve future forecasts.

 Important note: Parameters such as the public transport fare, it might be argued that they shoud remain constant.
-Hawever, the values considered here are effective values for the cost of public transport, which potential include the use of taxis or transfer to different charging zones.
+However, the values considered here are effective values for the cost of public transport, which potential include the use of taxis or transfer to different charging zones.
 These values change from day to day and the variation that is introduced reflects that.

 # To run the postgres container